Supplement: ODE Plugin Explanation¶

 contacts[i].fdir1[2] = dir[2];

-// Sets the direction perpendicular to the two vectors to friction direction 1.
+// Set the direction perpendicular to the two vectors as friction direction 1.

 surface.motion1 = crawlerlink->u();

-// Sets the surface velocity relative to friction direction 1.
+// Set surface velocity for friction direction 1.

 ............................

-Next, we will explain about sensor output from force sensors, etc. The acceleration sensor, gyroscope, and force sensor attached to the robot are described in AccelSensor class, RateGyroSensor class, and ForceSensor class respectively.
-BasicSensorSimulationHelper is a utility class that summarizes the processes related to these sensors.
+Next, let’s explain sensor output such as force sensors.
+Acceleration sensors, gyros, and force sensors attached to robots are described by the AccelSensor class, RateGyroSensor class, and ForceSensor class, respectively.
+BasicSensorSimulationHelper is a utility class that consolidates processing related to these sensors.

 sensorHelper.initialize(body, simImpl->timeStep, simImpl->gravity);

-// Performs initialization.
-The second argument is the increment time of the simulation, and the third argument is the gravity vector.
+// Initialize.
+The second argument is the simulation time step, the third is the gravity vector.

-// Then, we will configure the settings to obtain the force applied to the joints from ODE.
+// Then, make settings to get forces on joints from ODE.

 const DeviceList<ForceSensor>& forceSensors = sensorHelper.forceSensors();